 For the average Joe, there is nothing trickier than writing a resume.
 This is especially common among those freshly graduated college students, who have just fallen from the academic tree, and are ready to be harvested.
-However, unless your university is going to be the one applying for you, you would have to apply for a job yourself.
+However, unless your university is going to apply for you, you have to apply for a job yourself.
 This isn’t necessarily a challenge, but you need a document without which nearly no employer would accept you.
-For most people, the document in question is their resume, which is a summarization of your qualifications and experiences, all in one document.
+For most people, the document in question is their professional resume.
+Which is a summarization of your qualifications and experiences, all in one document.

 Look down below to get an idea of the things to watch out for, while writing a resume.
 Although it is easy to fall into making these mistakes the first time around, the important bit is to ensure that your efforts are improved continuously.
 All skills need to improve over time, and resume making is no exception to that rule.